9 questions about the missing Titanic submersible, answered

 5. What do we know about the search and rescue process?

-That effort included two American C-130 aircraft and two Canadian P-3 aircraft that can deploy sonar probes into the water.
-On the surface, the Polar Prince and Deep Energy, a Bahamas-flagged pipe-laying ship with two remotely operated vehicles that can dive nearly 10,000 feet, are assisting with the search.
-A French research vessel, the Atalante, which is equipped with an underwater exploration robot called the Victor 6000, is expected to arrive on Wednesday.
-The Victor 6000 is capable of descending nearly 20,000 feet, which is more than deep enough to reach the Titanic shipwreck.
-Even more ships are on their way to help.
+The search and rescue effort initially included two American C-130 aircraft and two Canadian P-3 aircraft that can deploy sonar probes into the water as well as a British C-17 to transport equipment.
+On the surface, the Polar Prince and Deep Energy, a Bahamas-flagged pipe-laying ship with two remotely operated vehicles that can dive nearly 10,000 feet, assisted with the search.
+The Atalante, a French research vessel, arrived on Wednesday before deploying an underwater exploration robot, called the Victor 6000.
+A Canadian ship, the Horizon Arctic, also arrived and deployed a remotely operated vehicle, or ROV, that reached the ocean floor on Thursday morning.
+A third ROV capable of reaching the ocean floor, owned by the seabed-mapping company Magellan, is expected to arrive on Thursday.

-In a press briefing on Wednesday afternoon, Capt.
-Frederick would not offer a timeline for the search.
-He said that the search area was now two times the size of Connecticut, or more than 10,000 square miles, and that the number of planes and ships assisting in the search would double from five to 10 in the next 24 hours.
-Frederick also emphasized that the amount of oxygen believed to be left in the Titan was just one data point for rescuers.
-If the 96 hours of reserve oxygen figure is correct, that would leave rescuers working under the assumption that the supply would run out some time on Thursday. —ACE
+These ROVs were ultimately critical in discovering what remained of the Titan submersible.
+Coast Guard Rear Adm.
+John Mauger said that one of the ROVs spotted debris about 1,600 feet from the Titanic’s bow on Thursday morning.
+After it was determined that the debris was the nose cone of the Titan, the Coast Guard contacted the families of the lost crew members.
+The ROV ended up finding five total pieces of debris in two debris fields on Thursday, according to Paul Hankins, director of salvage operations and ocean engineering for the US Navy, who said this was “the totality of the vessel.”
+When asked about the likelihood of recovering the remains of the crew, Rear Adm.
+Mauger said, “This is an incredibly unforgiving environment down there.” —ACE

 6. Why is it so difficult to explore the deepest parts of the ocean?